zhouguiyun-uestc/openmp/README.md

 This repository contains the source codes of the OpenMP-based implementation of the parallel algorithm presented in the manuscript above.
 These codes were used in performing the tests described in the manuscript.

 The codes support floating-point GeoTIFF file format through the GDAL library.
 Please include GDAL library into your compilation.
-GDAL 1.91 was used in our experiments.

 Example usages: